JLEspinel/A-Third-Tine/_posts/2018-1-20-SAMHDA-Opioid-Snapshot.md

 ---
 published: false
 ---
-Here's one of those old posts I needed to share.
+Here's one of those old posts I'd been sitting on for a while.
 Dan, Lucas, and I collaborated on a data visualization project back in January.
 Here are the results.

 Brief background on the U.S. opioid epidemic: